 This restaurant isn’t just about the food, but also the vibe.
 I brought a few people to this restaurant who enjoyed the food as much as I did.

 6.1) Other restaurants in Lagos

-Momo Express: It is a small Nepalese restaurant in the city centre.
+- Momo Express: It is a small Nepalese restaurant in the city center.
 I visited it because I love Momos – a popular Nepalese snack.